hmhoa/cv-fundamentals/README.md

 # Computer Vision Fundamentals

 Assignments/Projects from CSE4310 Fundamentals of Computer Vision.
-Details on each project and its requirements can be found within _assignment[#].pdf_ files.
+Details on each project and its requirements can be found within the _assignment[#].pdf_ files.
 NumPy and scikit-image are primarily used within the code.

 ## requirements.yml
 requirements.yml file contains the dependencies and packages within the virtual environment used within Anaconda for each project.